technofocus-pte/buildmoderniseaiappsdepth/Use case 07/Usecase07.md

 OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) into
 your database.

-### Task 1 : Create a search function for a recommendation system
+### Create a search function for a recommendation system

 Let's build a recommendation system using semantic search.
 The system will recommend several listings based on a provided sample listing.
 The